 Where to stay in Chiang Mai old city

-Nimmanhemin Road – Where to stay in Chiang Mai backpackers
+Nimmanhaemin – Where to stay in Chiang Mai for Nightlife

-Nimmanhaeminda, called Nimman Road by locals, is a primarily student area that boasts a hipster scene by day and bustling nightlife by night.
-It’s become the alternative tourist hotspot in Chiang Mai as it has quite a young and vibrant energy.
-Located just behind Chiang Mai University (CMU), Nimman is the place to visit if you’re interested in finding the best cup of coffee in Chiang Mai.
-Although Nimman doesn’t have as many backpacker hostels as other areas of Chiang Mai, it’s where you will find the most affordable hotels in the city.
-If you’re looking to visit an area of Chiang Mai with a prominent youth culture, Nimman is it.
+Although Nimmanhaemin doesn’t have as many backpacker hostels as other areas of Chiang Mai, it is where you will find the most affordable hotels and hostels in the city.
+If you’re looking to visit an area of Chiang Mai with a prominent youth culture, Nimmanhaemin is it.